Diary of wilderness and biodiversity

 2005

-72% of the national park area is forest wilderness - no more silvicultural measures take place here
+72% of the national park area is forest wilderness - no more silvicultural measures take place here.
+The proportion of deadwood in the national park has increased by 4.4 solid cubic meters per hectare since 1995 and is around 21 solid cubic meters per hectare in 2005.

 2006

-Another snowy winter with avalanches of the century, 569 cm of snowfall on the Hengst Pass between December 2005 and April 2006
+Another snowy winter with avalanches of the century.
+Between December 2005 and April 2006, 569 cm of snow fell on the Hengstpass.

 2007

-To reduce motorized traffic, one third of the forest roads have been closed since 1997
+To reduce motorized traffic, a third of the forest roads have been closed since 1997.

 2008